cesaraustralia/DynamicGrids.jl/README.md

 output = ArrayOutput(init; tspan=1:100)
 ```

-or passed into a simulation, where it will take preference over the `init`
+or passed in to `sim!`, where it will take preference over the `init`
 attached to the `Output`, but must be the same type and size:

 ```